thosgood/this-weeks-finds/markdown/51-100/week098.md

 field theory and thus quantum gravity.
 Let me simply mention the existence of this great book:

-5\) \"Handbook of Algebraic Topology\", ed.
+5) "Handbook of Algebraic Topology", ed.
 I. M. James, North-Holland, the Netherlands, 1995, 1324 pages.

 Occaisionally you come across a book that you wish you just download